danielsoutar/brickblock/doc.md

 TODO: Fill in

+### The Camera

+In a `Scene`, the camera is re-positioned from its default in matplotlib.
+This is because the camera in matplotlib by default centers around the zero point regardless of what gets added to the axes.
+Brickblock addresses this limitation by implicitly inserting an invisible bounding box around all the objects in the space to the axes object, and updating the view accordingly.
+The behaviour currently is not ideal or going to work well in all scenarios, but this can be improved in the future.

+It is important to note however that this bounding box is around **all** objects in the space - including invisible ones!
+In the future this behaviour may be made configurable, or objects could be excluded from this behaviour.

 ## Axes vs Dimensions

 NB: By 'Axes', we mean the x-, y-, and z-axis.
 For dimensions, we mean Height, Width, and Depth.